josephtownshend/CV/README.md

 **<a href="https://coderdojo.com/" target="blank">CoderDojo</a>** (2019)
 *Mentor*

-I have recently become a mentor at a local CoderDojo, which is a free, global and volunteer led programming club for young people.
+CoderDojo is a free, global and volunteer led initiative for young people to learn programming.
 We use Blockly and Scratch, both of which are block-based visual programming languages, developed by Google and MIT respectively.
 It has been a great oppertunity to learn something new and try to teach that skill to students with little to no experience.

 **<a href="http://www.housework.press" target="blank">Housework(Press)</a>** (2016 –– 2019)
 *Founder*